mzmine/mzmine_documentation/docs/module_docs/featdet_mass_detection/mass-detection-algorithms.md

 **Wavelet window size (%)**
 The size of the window used to calculated the wavelet signal.
 When the size of the window is small, more noisy peaks can be detected.
 The proper value of this parameter may help to avoid the undesired noise peaks.

-💡 **Tip** The Wavelet transform mass detector is particularly suitable for low-resolution and noisy data.
+:material-lightbulb: The Wavelet transform mass detector is particularly suitable for low-resolution and noisy data.

 ## **Auto**